-System Architecture
+Prototype System

 We have applied our technique for data curation on filenames that have been created with unknown file-naming convention(s).
-We use Semi-Automatic, Semantic Assistant to Manual Curation of Data (SSCD), a prototype system that supports automatic annotation of seismic imaging filenames, while at the same time performs knowledge capturing by assisting domain experts in ontology creation and evolution.
+Our system, Semantic Assistant to Manual Curation of Data (SSCD), supports automatic annotation of seismic imaging filenames, while at the same time captures knowledge by assisting domain experts in ontology creation and evolution.
 In this case, filenames are orphan, meaning that they do not carry any associated metadata nor their content is accessible.
-The system implements our technique, annotating filenames with terms from the ontology, and providing an intuitive user interface to explore and visualize annotations, create new annotations, and update existing annotations.
+We have utilized extracted knowledge to automatically recover missing linkage between seismic images and their ancestral velocity models, when no provenance information is recorded [26].

-As shown in Figure 9 the system is built as a three tier architecture, featuring our intuitive user interface in tier one, our application logic in tier two and a web server in tier three.
-Intuitively, the system can be divided into three major components, Data Preprocessing, Automated Annotation and Ontology Curation.
+As shown in Figure 5, the system can be divided into three major components, Data Preprocessing, Automated Annotation and Ontology Curation.
 Data Preprocessing consists of Record Extraction and Record Cleaning.
 Record Extraction is responsible of splitting input data into a set of records, each of which having a set of attributes.
-Record Cleaning performs a set of sanity checks on produced records to ensure that their attributes have appropriate data types as well as that they conform to specific rules, like for instance that they do not have any trailing white spaces.
+Record Cleaning performs a set of verifications on produced records to ensure that their attributes have appropriate data types as well as that they conform to specific rules, like for instance that they do not have trailing white spaces.

 We assume that input data are provided in a column separated file.
-Users are able to specify the location of input data, their type and the number of columns to be annotated.
+Users are able to specify the location of input data, their type and number of columns to be annotated.
 If only one column is available, then we assume that it contains filenames to be annotated.
-If more than one column is provided, we assume that extra columns maintain metadata about the filenames.
+If more than one column is provided, we assume that extra columns maintain metadata about filenames (file creation dates and associated project names).
 Having some background knowledge on the type of metadata associated to the filenames can assist in their annotation.
-However, our system is capable of annotating filenames without having any other information, other than the filenames alone.
-For instance, the first column maintains filenames to be annotated, column two provides file creation dates, and column three refers to associated project names.

-Once, preprocessing is complete, records are fed to the Automatic Data Annotation component, which annotates all filenames using concepts from the domain ontology.
+Once, preprocessing is complete, the Automatic Data Annotation component annotates all filenames using concepts from the domain ontology.
 To interact with the domain ontology, Automatic Data Annotation communicates with Ontology Curator.
 The curator acts as a mediator between the ontology and the other components in the system, converting input queries into SPARQL queries, which are then issued to a SPARQL endpoint.
 The Automatic Data Annotation component issues search queries searching for matching concepts in the FNC ontology exposed by SPARQL endpoint.
-If such a match is discovered, it issues an update command to the Ontology Curator, which in turn converts it into a SPARQL update and then calls the SPARQL endpoint so as to store the annotation.
-Whenever annotation is not possible, Automatic Data Annotation issues an update command to store the record as Unknown.
+If such a match is discovered, it issues an update command to the Ontology Curator, which in turn converts it into a

+SPARQL update and then calls the SPARQL endpoint so as to store the annotation.
+Whenever annotation is not possible,

+Automatic Data Annotation issues an update command to store the record as Unknown.

-Figure 9.
+Figure 5.
 Semi-Automatic Semantic Assistant to Manual Curation of Data (SSCD) System Architecture